 - 2 miles round trip

 - ~100 feet of elevation gain

 The turn off for Chimney Rock is on the far end of the park, near the lighthouse.
-You will follow signs for the lighthouse all the way till about the last 2 miles; this is when a sign will instruct you to turn left for Chimney Rock.
+You will follow signs for the lighthouse till about the last 2 miles; this is when a sign will instruct you to turn left for Chimney Rock.
 The road is about a mile long and only one lane, so go slow and make sure to turn out for others as needed.
-When you reach the end of the road, there is a decent sized parking lot for this trail and the Elephant Seal Overlook Trail.
+When you reach the end of the road, there is a decent-sized parking lot for this trail and the Elephant Seal Overlook Trail.